 Jesus' experience and interaction with God's house of prayer begins when he is less than two months old.
 His parents take him to Jerusalem in order to fulfill the purification requirement of Leviticus 12.
 In the temple Mary and Joseph make an offering of two young birds and present their newborn son to God (Luke 2:22 - 35).

-Mary and Joseph, every year, travel from Nazareth to Jerusalem to keep the Passover.
+Mary and Joseph, every year, travel from Nazareth to Jerusalem to keep the Passover and visit the temple.
 After observing the Feast, when Jesus is twelve, they leave the city thinking their son is with a group of relatives also leaving.
 Discovering this is not the case, they rush back to the city (Luke 2:41 - 45).
 They find Christ engrossed discussing God's law with teachers at the temple.
 His response reveals that even at a young age he was aware of who his real Father was and had at least a basic understanding of His purpose and calling (Luke 2:46, 48 - 49).

 The temple played a pivotal role during Jesus' ministry.
 Its outer court was the place where He, at the beginning and near the end of his ministry, drove out the "money changers" and others doing business in a place meant for prayer (John 2:13 - 16, Matthew 21:12).
 He healed many in its location (Matthew 21:14) and frequently taught there (Matthew 21:23, 26:55, etc.).
-While leaving it for the Mount of Olives he prophesied its total destruction to his disciples, who were enthralled with its magnificence and beauty (Matthew 24:1 - 2).
+While leaving the temple area for the Mount of Olives he prophesied its total destruction to his disciples, who were enthralled with its magnificence and beauty (Matthew 24:1 - 2).

 False witnesses at Jesus' trial, after his arrest, accused him of threatening to destroy the (Matthew 26:59 - 61).
 The veil separating the holiest part of the building with the rest of the edifice was miraculously torn in two the moment Christ died (Matthew 27:51).